polterguy/phosphorusfive-dox/chapter-17.md

       _:1
 ```

-You can combine any conditions, by using boolean operators, combining conditions, to create any amount of complexity in your conditions, as you see fit.
+You can combine any conditions, by using boolean operators, combining conditions, to create any amount of complexity in your conditions as you see fit.
 Please refer to the chapter about branching to understand this process, since it is identical to creating conditions for **[if]** invocations.

 [Chapter 18, Branching, if, else-if and else](chapter-18.md)